-- If no advanced airway, alternate ventilations and compressions in 15:2 ratio. - If advanced airway in place, ventilate continuously at 10 breaths/minute. - Do not over ventilate.
+- If no advanced airway (supraglottic airway, ETT), alternate ventilations and compressions in 15:2 ratio. - If advanced airway in place, ventilate continuously at 20-30 breaths/minute. - Do not over ventilate.

 Airway

 - No intubation for cardiac arrest <12 years old. - BVM preferred for all pediatric patients. - An appropriately sized supraglottic airway may be placed as an alternative if BVM ventilations are inadequate.